frame-lang/frame-docs/advanced_frame/operations.rst

 Static operations cannot access data of any system instance.
-Additionally, Frame does not currently support any concept of static data as is common in many languages.
+Additionally, Frame does not currently support any concept of static data as is common in some languages.
 Therefore static operations are currently limited to serving as a library of functions related to the system type.
 While this is (currently) a very limited use case, this does have utility implementing a *persistence* mechansim for Frame systems.